mlondschien/changeforest/README.md

   <img src="docs/py_cic_rf_optimizer_result_plot.png" />
 </p>

-One can clearly observe that the approx. gain curves are piecewise linear, with maxima at the true underlying change points.
+One can clearly observe that the approximate gain curves are piecewise linear, with maxima at the true underlying change points.

 The `BinarySegmentationResult` returned by `changeforest` is a tree-like object with attributes